wooldridge/amazon-mark-button/README.md

 Turn your Amazon Dash Button into an Amazon Mark Button!

-A Node.js script that performs a MarkLogic database operation when an Amazon Dash Button is pressed.
+This Node.js script  performs a MarkLogic database operation when an Amazon Dash Button is pressed.

 ## References